Kick101/vaults/Ideas and Improvements/Red Teaming/Bypass AV.md

 #### Bypass
 __Invisi-Shell__
+- Bypasses AMSI, System-wide transcription & script block logging
-- Hooks .NET assemblies (System.Management.Automation.dll & Syste) to bypass logging
+- Hooks .NET assemblies (System.Management.Automation.dll & System.Core.dll) to bypass logging
+- CLR Profiler API is used perform the hook
+- _CLR profiler_ is a dll that receives and send messages to the CLR by using API

+Using:
+- RunwithPathAsAdmin.bat
+- RunwithRegistryNonAdmin.bat ()